The New York Liberty are winning with defense, not just their scoring stars, in the WNBA playoffs

 SENT THAT THANG ALL THE WAY TO THE BRONX 😭🙅♀️ https://t.co/RoZlItmsjj pic.twitter.com/H0ZmNno1Ln— New York Liberty (@nyliberty) August 20, 2024

-Jones’ talents at both end of the floor point at the way the Liberty would like to win this series.
+Jones’ talents on both end of the floor point to the way the Liberty would like to win this series.
 There’s so much scoring brilliance in her, Breanna Stewart, Sabrina Ionescu, and their teammates, but they know it will take just as much defense to topple the two-time reigning champs and get revenge for last year’s Finals.

 Alas for her, the scoring lacked in the first quarter.
-Las Vegas threw the house at New York and jumped out to a 27-22 lead, shooting 10-of-17 from the floor.
+Las Vegas threw the house at New York and jumped out to a 27-22 lead behind 10-of-17 shooting.
 The Liberty dominated the second period, 24-13, and kept their advantage through the third.

 The final frame offered outstanding drama.
-The Aces rallied from 69-62 down at the start, and 74-66 after Jones’ big three-pointer with eight minutes to go, to tie the score at 81-81 with 1:31 left.
+The Aces rallied from a 69-62 deficit at the start and 74-66 after Jones’ big three-pointer with eight minutes to go to tie the score at 81, with 1 minute, 31 seconds left.

 “I always want to take those shots, make or miss — it’s something that I’ve always done my entire career,” Ionescu said of her big fourth quarter.
 “Made a lot of big shots, missed a lot of big shots.
 My teammates are always continuing to just pour into me, and they need me in that moment.
 They know that I’m built for it.”